 ADD THE FOLLOWING PARAGRAPHS TO THIS SUBSECTION:

 M. All trenching and backfill shall comply with applicable portions of the USS, USD and plans.
-All trenching shall be deep enough to insure a minimum of twenty four inches (24”) of cover over the conduit measured from the top of conduit to finish grade, with the exception of interconnect conduit which shall have a minimum of thirty inches (30”) of cover over the conduit.
+All trenching shall be deep enough to ensure a minimum of twenty four inches (24”) of cover over the conduit measured from the top of conduit to finish grade, with the exception of interconnect conduit which shall have a minimum of thirty inches (30”) of cover over the conduit.
 The backfill in street areas shall be Type II gravel compacted to 95% relative density or controlled low strength material (CLSM) Fill.
 No trench shall be left open after established working hours without approval of the Engineer.

 N. Conduit locations on the plans are for reference only.
 Actual locations are to be determined by the Contractor as to the most economical location --either behind the curb or in front of the lip of the gutter--but in either case, the conduit must remain parallel to the back of curb or the edge of pavement between the lighting standards, and the location shall be approved by the Engineer.
 "As Built" marked prints showing installed locations shall be given to the Engineer by the Contractor.